nafizjiwa/REACT-REDUX-Complex-State/README.md

                 |-- featureB/
                     |-- featureBSlice.js

-- So the in the store.js file:
+- So in the store.js file:

       import { createStore, combineReducers } from 'redux';